Dia7/reactnd-project-myreads/README.md

 ### Tracking Book App
 Student Project from Google Front-End Development Nanodegree Program at Udacity made with React.
-The goal is to add interactivity to the app by refactoring the static code in the given starting template. use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The goal is to add interactivity to the app by refactoring the static code in the given starting template.

 ## Project Overview

-In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
+Plese check out the [live preview](https://Dia7/reactnd-project-myreads/) In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are:

    - Currently Reading
    - Want to Read
    - Read

 Application is created to help you to managing your personal library and stack of books.
-There are given some default books but:
+There are given some default books.

-You can search for new books in the `/search` page or click `+` button on the right bottom corner.
+ - You can search for new books in the `/search` page or click `+` button on the right bottom corner.

-Use menu below book cover to select shelf Reading, Want to, Read to put the book on right one
+ - Use menu below book cover to select shelf Reading, Want to, Read to put the book on right one

-None removes the book from each shelf in main page
+ - None removes the book from each shelf in main page

 ### Starting project